 While California tends to be looked upon as a key leader in regards to trade secret laws, many states remain divided over the so-called California rule.
 The California rule refers to the rule that says when a party makes claims of trade secret misappropriation, the party must identify trade secrets with specificity before being allowed to carry out discovery, relating to its trade secret claim.

 The rule is highly criticized as plaintiffs lay claim to the fact that there is no way to know the specific trade secrets that have been misappropriated until they are allowed to conduct discovery on the defendant.
 The lack of harmony among courts is most likely an indication that competing policies are just simply hard to resolve in a speedy manner.
 In addition, until such competing policies and concerns are balanced, defendants and plaintiffs will continue to see different rules applied throughout courts in the United States.

 If you need help with understanding the California Trade Secrets Act, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.